protojour/domain-engine/README.md

+# Domain Engine

+A domain description and mapping engine.

+This repo is a workspace with multiple inter-dependent crates.

-# ONTOL
+## ONTOL

-A proof of concept domain description and mapping language.
+A domain description and mapping _language_.

 The name is a silly spin on ALGOL (for algorithms!), this is a language for ontologies.

-## Language fundamentals
+### Language fundamentals

 Work in progress.
 See [MDP 6](https://gitlab.com/protojour/x-design-proposals/-/issues/8).

-## Architecture
+### ONTOL Architecture

 Ideal high level data flow: